Vaskivskyi/asusrouter/README.md

 router.async_command(commands = {"rc_service": "reboot"}, action_mode = "apply")
 ```

 Commands to the method should be sent as a `dict` of `command: value`.
-Please, refer to the Command List (*in work*) for the detailed explanation on the available commands.
+Please, refer to the Command List (*in work*) for a detailed explanation of the available commands.

 ## Supported devices and firmware

 Currently, **AsusRouter** is tested on my only router model.
-If you wish to help me making it better, feel free to open a [Pull Request](https://github.com/Vaskivskyi/asusrouter/pulls) with your model name and firmware (if everything works well).
+If you wish to help me make it better, feel free to open a [Pull Request](https://github.com/Vaskivskyi/asusrouter/pulls) with your model name and firmware (if everything works well).
 Chances are much higher that some problems may occur on other devices, so [Issues](https://github.com/Vaskivskyi/asusrouter/issues) are waiting for a new one.

 ### Devices